-Note: If only a small number of images could be taken at the time of observations, it can be repeated a few days later.
+Note: If only a small number of images could be taken at the time Jupiter and the Galilean of observations, it can be repeated a few days later.
 The current positions of the Galilean moons can e.g. be seen in this image.
 A more detailed analysis can be performed by use of Stellarium.